James Riely Gordon

 James Riely Gordon (August 2, 1863 – March 16, 1937) was an architect who practiced in San Antonio until 1902 and then in New York City, where he gained national recognition.
-J. Riely Gordon is best known for his landmark county courthouses, in particular those in Texas.
-Working during the state's "Golden Age" (1883–1898) of courthouse construction, Gordon saw 18 of his designs erected from 1885 to 1901; today 12 remain.
+He is best known for his landmark county courthouses, in particular those in Texas.
+Working during the state's "Golden Age" (1883–1898) of courthouse construction, Gordon saw 18 of his designs erected from 1885 to 1901; today, 12 remain.

 Early life

 Gordon was born in Winchester, Virginia, to George Muir and Sarah Virginia (Riely) Gordon.
-When he was 11 his family moved to San Antonio.
-At 16 he began working in the engineering office of the International and Great Northern Railroad.
+When he was 11, his family moved to San Antonio.
+At 16, he began working in the engineering office of the International and Great Northern Railroad.

 In 1882, Gordon apprenticed to W.K.
 Dobson of San Antonio.
-Soon after Gordon went to work for the Office of the Supervising Architect of the Treasury, the agency responsible for the design of federal court buildings, customs houses, post offices, etc. In 1887 he returned to San Antonio to supervise construction of that city's U.S. Post Office and Courthouse (replaced in 1937).
+Soon after, Gordon went to work for the Office of the Supervising Architect of the Treasury, the agency responsible for the design of federal court buildings, customs houses, post offices, etc. In 1887, he returned to San Antonio to supervise construction of that city's U.S. Post Office and Courthouse (replaced in 1937).
 Gordon was essentially self-educated in his art, learning on his jobs, but never attending a school of architecture.

-In 1891, Gordon and his then partner, D.E.
-Laub, won first prize of $1,000 in a country-wide competition to design the new Bexar County Courthouse; shortly afterwards they ended their partnership.
+In 1891, Gordon and his then-partner, D.E.
+Laub, won first prize of $1,000 in a country-wide competition to design the new Bexar County Courthouse; shortly afterward, they ended their partnership.
 The building met with popular acclaim.